jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 This application is the second Project for the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) with __Udacity__.
 Enjoy and feel free to comment!

+## Truffle version and OpenZeppelin version used in the project.
+## Your ERC-721 Token Name
+## Your ERC-721 Token Symbol
+## Your “Token Address” on the Rinkeby Network

 ## Run the application

 [TODO] ...